 Table 3-3.
-(Continued) Summary of SFEC's evaluation of Coho and Chinook MSFs proposed for the 2013 fishery season, for which proposals were submitted by agencies in 2012 (see Table 3-2 for definitions of numeric codes).
+(Continued) Summary of SFEC's evaluation of Coho and Chinook MSFs proposed for the 2014 fishery season, for which proposals were submitted by agencies in 2013 (see Table 3-2 for definitions of numeric codes).

-Location Fishery Type Regulations CWT Sampling Method CWT Detection Method CWT Composition Estimation Method Alignment Catch Estimation Indicator Stocks DIT Stocks Comments and Concerns Methods of Estimation Chinook S Salmon (continued) T I MSF- WDFW- 27 Willapa Tributaries (Willapa, Niawiakum, Palix, Nemah, Naselle, Bear) Recreationa l 3 1 1 1 1 1 1 1 loctimating ('W/T' composition of Catch estimates from CRC.
+Proposal ID Location Fishery Type Regulations CWT Sampling Method CWT Detection Method CWT Composition Estimation Method Alignment Catch Estimation Indicator Stocks DIT Stocks Comments and Concerns Methods of Estimation Chinook S Salmon (continued)) MSF- WDFW- 27 Willapa Tributaries (Willapa, Niawiakum, Palix, Nemah, Naselle, Bear) Recreational 3 1 1 1 1 1 1 1 There will be a problem in estimating CWT composition of mortalities due to mark and sizemixed bag regulation.
+Catch estimates from CRC.
 Mark rates and tag ratios from hatchery and spawning ground data.
-MSF- WDFW- 28 Lower Snake R (spring) Recreationa 1 1 1 1 1 1 1 1 1 Catch and mark rate estimated using creel survey.
+MSF- WDFW- 28 Lower Snake R (spring) Recreational 1 1 1 1 1 1 1 1 Catch and mark rate estimated using creel survey.
 Sampling for CWTs using electronic tag detection; standard CWT estimation methods.
-MSF- WDFW- 32 Quillayute River system (Bogachiel, Calawah, Dickey, Quillayute, and Sol Duc) Recreationa I 3 3 1 3 3 2 0 0 CWTs are made using hatchery and Catch estimates from CRC.
+MSF- WDFW- 32 Quillayute River system (Bogachiel, Calawah, Dickey, Quillayute, and Sol Duc) Recreational 3 3 1 3 3 2 0 0 There will be a problem in estimating CWT composition of mortalities due to mark and size mixed bag regulation.
+Estimates of CWTs are made using hatchery and tribal net estimates of CWT composition.
+There are no data evaluating this method for the coastal fisheries.
+Catch estimates from CRC.
 CWT ratios and mark rates from tribal net fishery.
-MSF- WDFW- 33 Hoh River system Recreationa I 3 3 1 3 3 2 0 0 CWTs are made using hatchery and Catch estimates from CRC.
+MSF- WDFW- 33 Hoh River system Recreational 3 3 1 3 3 2 0 0 There will be a problem in estimating CWT composition of mortalities due to mark and size mixed bag regulation.
+Estimates of CWTs are made using hatchery and tribal net estimates of CWT composition.
+There are no data evaluating this method for the coastal fisheries.
+Catch estimates from CRC.
 CWT ratios and mark rates from tribal net fishery.

 Table 3-3.
-(Continued) Summary of SFEC's evaluation of Coho and Chinook MSFs proposed for the 2013 fishery season, for which proposals were submitted by agencies in 2012 (see Table 3-2 for definitions of numeric codes).
+(Continued) Summary of SFEC's evaluation of Coho and Chinook MSFs proposed for the 2014 fishery season, for which proposals were submitted by agencies in 2013 (see Table 3-2 for definitions of numeric codes).